akshitsuri/useWidth/README.md

 # use-width

-`NPM package to use width of screen size dynamically for responsive design`
+`NPM package to use the width of screen size dynamically for responsive design`

 ## Import